 Message from the Chairperson

 And speaking of students, ours are wonderful.
-I'm a relative newcomer to Boston College, and the quality of the students was a major draw for me.
+I'm a relative newcomer to Boston College and the quality of the students was a major draw for me.
 Their intelligence, talent, and commitment are impressive.
-Whether studying social movements aimed at reducing inequality or analyzing reconfigurations of culture, sexuality, health care, crime, education, spirituality, or politics, our students engage in creative social research in their quest for social justice.
-As a department, we support originality in content and method, and we believe in a model of training that allows students to follow their passions.
-We aim to expand, not narrow, the terrain and methodologies of sociology for you to explore.
+As a department we support originality in content and method and we believe in a model of training that allows students to follow their passions.
+Our curriculum includes training in the central traditions of sociology as well as cutting edge developments in different areas of sociological inquiry, and we actively engage with other disciplines.
+We aim to expand, not narrow, the terrain of sociology for you to explore.

 If your view of yourself as a sociologist has affinities with ours, I encourage you to find out more about us by exploring our department's website.